slashdotted/libmelda/README.md

 Melda natively supports the JSON data format and provides a way to synchronize changes made to arbitrary JSON documents.
 You can work with Melda CRDTs either using this Rust library or using a [command line tool](https://github.com/slashdotted/libmelda-tools/).
 In the [Kibi w/Melda](https://github.com/slashdotted/kibi) repository you can find a fork of the original [Kibi](https://github.com/ilai-deutel/kibi) text editor with collaboration features implemented using Melda.

+There is also a very early stage library, called [melda-sec](https://github.com/slashdotted/libmelda-sec) which implements a secure layer for Melda: delta blocks can be signed for additional security and changes to objects can be prevented using role based policies.

 # How do I use Melda?